You can see the card I made using the finished product on my design blog HERE. Thanks!

 and then sticking it to the back of the pinwheel.
 And just for a bit of added, extra hold you can now add a piece of small tape over the stick.
 This method will even still allow you to adjust your petals afterwards if you do it carefully.

 That's all there is to it, my friends!
 Here is your completed and embellished pinwheel!
 From here you can add it to a card or gift packaging or even a home decor project!
-And paired with the coordinating Pinwheel Sentiments stamp set it's the cutest!
+And paired with the coordinating Pinwheel Sentiments stamp set it's at its cutest!
 So, it's pretty simple don't you think?
+I think so!
+There's no fumbling around and I find working with the brad the way I've shown you is very easy as well.

 I hope you've enjoyed seeing how easily this comes together!
 I just know you are going to love having these goodies in your collection to create fun cards, home decor and more!